 Software development teams have benefited a lot from TDD.
 Here are a few reasons why:

 - With TDD, tests will be automated, saving a lot of time compared to manually testing functionality.

 - With TDD, tests are created for each bug.
-These tests will be run each time there is another bug fix.
-This is to make sure bugs don’t reoccur in the code.
+These tests will be run each time there is another bug fix, to make sure bugs don’t reoccur in the code.

-- Because tests are in place upfront, regression testing time can be reduced considerably.
+- Because tests are in place upfront, time allocated for regression testing can be reduced considerably.